-For those who are hiring a car – it helps to study up on New Zealand’s terrain and estimated travel times, as well as the essential road rules.
+If you’re hiring a car, it helps to study up on New Zealand’s terrain and estimated travel times, as well as the essential road rules.
 If you’re not used to driving on the left, take extra care on the highways.
-This may sound like commonsense advice but, unfortunately, tourist casualties are not uncommon.
+This may sound like common sense advice but, unfortunately, tourist casualties are not uncommon.

 A quick note about solo hiking

 Whether you’re a newbie or a seasoned trekker, exploring New Zealand’s walking trails calls for careful planning.
 It’s good to keep in mind that the country’s best hiking destinations often have quite volatile weather conditions – you’ll likely be exposed to all four seasons in a single day.
 Pack accordingly, and don’t brave those trails alone unless you feel truly confident in doing so.

 New Zealand’s largest city has it all: wineries, walking tracks, beaches, hiking trails and volcanoes are some of the memorable sights you’ll experience.
 Art galleries and a diverse restaurant and cafe scene are other strong assets of this dynamic city.
 Auckland is also a great departure point for various day trip destinations, from local islands to nearby tourist gems.

 The beautiful Coromandel peninsula is popular among local and international visitors.
 Cathedral Cove is among the breathtaking sights that impress the region’s visitors – it’s great for walking, kayaking, or scenic cruises.
 The nearby Hot Water Beach, with its bubbling springs and golden sands, is another must-see Coromandel destination.